GeekMan44/EasyUpdate/README.md

 ### 3. Make versions file

-- Use our tool to generate the file for you
+- Use our tool to generate the file for you (soon)

 ```json
 {